aws-solutions-library-samples/amazon-elasticache-caching-for-amazon-rds/guidance/README.md

 ## Cleanup

 To clean up your environment stop all services and delete the MySQL database and ElastiCache cluster.
-Finally delete the EC2 instance from where you executed the commands.
+Finally delete the EC2 instance from where you executed the commands by deleting the CloudFormation stack that created the EC2 instance.

 ## FAQ, known issues, additional considerations, and limitations